bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/PostgreSQL-In-43-Commands-Or-Less.md

 bryanguner.medium.com</a><a href="https://bryanguner.medium.com/a-list-of-all-of-my-articles-to-link-to-future-posts-1f6f88ebdf5b" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*zo9j6MVAbEaxG8Be.gif" class="graf-image" /></figure>-   <span id="d5d8">A server process, which manages the database files, accepts connections to the database from client applications, and performs database actions on behalf of the clients.
 The database server program is called `postgres`.</span>
--   <span id="91d1">The user’s client (frontend) application that wants to perform database operations.
+-   <span id="91d1">The user's client (frontend) application that wants to perform database operations.
 Client applications can be very diverse in nature: a client could be a text-oriented tool, a graphical application, a web server that accesses the database to display web pages, or a specialized database maintenance tool.
 Some client applications are supplied with the PostgreSQL distribution; most are developed by users.</span>

 As is typical of client/server applications, the client and the server can be on different hosts.
 In that case they communicate over a TCP/IP network connection.
 You should keep this in mind, because the files that can be accessed on a client machine might not be accessible (or might only be accessible using a different file name) on the database server machine.